 - Assessment for provision of equipment and advice on minor home adaptations, to enable you to remain safe and independent

 If the hospice team feels that Occupational Therapy will be of benefit to you, this will be discussed with you.
-Alternatively, you can ask to be referred to the Occupational Therapist at any time during your stay as an in-patient or while attending the Day Hospice.
+Alternatively, you can ask to be referred to the Occupational Therapist at any time during your stay as an in-patient or while attending the Day Unit.

 Treatments take place mainly at the hospice, but occasionally in your own home.
 Most take place on a one-to-one basis, but some activities may take place in a group.